+This sweep picking section uses a somewhat unique picking pattern.
 You have to pick every single note here (there are no hammer ons and pull offs).

-This allows for a very smooth and consistent motion with the picking hand and naturally lends itself to fast playing.
+This allows for a very smooth and consistent motion with the picking hand (without interruptions) and naturally lends itself very easily to fast playing.
+Notice also that you have to pick the highest note of the arpeggio twice.
+Practicing this motion will help you with the synchronization of both hands when sweep picking.